WOF-Softwares/Docura/README.md

 - 🔒 **OAuth 2.0** - Secure authentication, no passwords
 - 🆓 **Free & Unlimited** - No subscriptions required
 - 📊 **Status:** Submitted to Dropbox for production approval on **October 13, 2025**

+- **🌍 Open from Dropbox** - Revolutionary cross-device workflow!
+  - 📂 Browse your Dropbox `/Apps/Docura/` folder directly in-app
+  - 🔍 Search and filter cloud files with beautiful UI
+  - 📥 Download files to local disk with one click
+  - 🌐 True cross-device: Upload on mobile → Download on desktop
+  - 🗂️ Breadcrumb navigation for easy folder browsing
+  - 📊 File metadata display (size, type)
+  - **Typora can't do this!** Only Docura has this feature! 🔥

 ### 📂 File Management & Navigation